BartoszBartmanski/BartoszBartmanski.github.io/_pages/cv.md

 ## Work experience

 * 2019-2020: Assistant programmer at European Molecular Biology Laboratory (EMBL) Heidelberg
-    * Developed analysis pipelines to use machine learning approaches to improve metabolite annotations based on LC-MS/MS data using Docker and Singularity container technology and Snakemake workflow manager
+    * Developed analysis pipelines to use machine learning approaches to improve compound identification using Docker and Singularity container technology and Snakemake workflow manager
     * Compared simulated data with experimental data generated on-site through different statistical methods
-    * Led the statistical analysis of several mass spectrometry data sets in conjunction with experimentalists
+    * Led the statistical analysis of several experimental data sets in collaboration with experimentalists

 * 2016-2019: Demonstrator at Doctoral Training Center, University of Oxford
     * Worked with students one-on-one to clarify concepts presented in lectures and marked students' work